FortiGate

 Description

 This article describes that the TLS active probe needs to initiate connections from the FortiGate itself.
-The few configurations that could trigger the probing requests itself, such as the SSL profile, which requires SSL exemption or certificate verification, or UTM profile web filter, or application control enabled.
+The few configurations that could trigger the probing requests themselves, such as the SSL profile, which requires SSL exemption or certificate verification, or UTM profile web filter, or the application control enabled.
 It is essential for the functionality of Application Control and Webfilter, which must apply to verified hostname (SNI) from TLS ClientHello.

 The TLS timeout is 5 seconds and cannot be modified.